alexandrosb88/wordnum_wizard/README.md

 This is a Python application which processes a wordlist or individual words and appends numerical values in various formats at the end of the provided word/words.

-The output can be consisted of the below formats:
+The output is consisted of the below formats:

 >Ordered numbers: nick1, nick2, nick3, nick99, nick100 etc.\
 >Year: nick1998, nick1999, nick2000 etc.\